BALAVIDULA/Image_color_clustering/README.md

-# Clustering the colors in an image using Machine Learning
+# Clustering the colors in an image using KMeans and Python
 KMeans Algorithm is used in this model to implement color seperation.

 ## Abstract